Quilled Photograph

 - Mount your finished project onto a sheet of cardstock and frame it.
 Because this project is dimensional, it’s best to use a shadowbox frame.

-Read NextHow to Make Paper Bookmarks
+Read NextHow to Make an Origami Crane (Video)

 Your Recently Viewed Projects